 Diabetes happens when the body doesn't produce enough insulin to process glucose.
 Diabetes can often be controlled with treatment—a combination of medication and diet—but sometimes diabetes can't be controlled, and then it can cause damage to internal organs and other problems.

-If you have serious health problems due to uncontrolled diabetes that keep you from working, you may be eligible for disability benefits.
+If you have serious health problems due to uncontrolled diabetes that keep you from working, you might be eligible for disability benefits.

-Hypoglycemia, an abnormally low level of blood glucose, can lead to complications including seizures, loss of consciousness, or cognitive problems.
+Hypoglycemia, an abnormally low level of blood glucose, is a common complication of diabetes.
+Low blood sugar can lead to:

-Hyperglycemia, when your blood sugar stays too high, can cause diabetic ketoacidosis (DKA).
+Hyperglycemia, when your blood sugar stays too high, is another complication.
+High blood sugar can cause diabetic ketoacidosis (DKA).
 DKA is a potentially life-threatening condition caused by a severe insulin deficiency.
 It usually requires hospitalization, but the treatment for it may cause other complications, such as cardiac arrhythmias, intestinal necrosis, cerebral edema, or seizures.

 Chronic hyperglycemia can also lead to:

-If you have uncontrolled diabetes and your doctor doesn't think you'll be able to work for at least 12 months, you may be eligible for Social Security disability (SSDI/SSD) benefits or Supplemental Security Income (SSI) benefits.
+If you have uncontrolled diabetes and your doctor doesn't think you'll be able to work for at least 12 months, you might be eligible for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 But to qualify for disability benefits, the damage caused by your diabetes must severely limit what you can do, or you must have complications that fulfill the requirements of one of Social Security's disability listings.

 The Social Security Administration (SSA) has a listing of impairments (the "Blue Book") that tells you how severe an illness must be to qualify for disability benefits.
 Unfortunately, diabetes is no longer included as a separate disability listing, so showing you've been diagnosed with diabetes won't automatically get you disability benefits.